LuiisFernando/fcamara-teste/README.md

 # fcamara-teste

-To run follow the steps bellow.
+To run follow the steps below.

 1- install the dependencies